FormidableLabs/react-native-ama/docs/components/TextInput.md

 :::note

-AMA does not alter the "returnKeyType" passed as a prop!
+AMA does not alter the "returnKeyType" when manually passed as a prop.
 :::

 ### Keyboard trap